-The MARINA workshops and Sustainable Development Goals
+4.3 The MARINA workshops and Sustainable Development Goals

 The European Union's response to the 2030 agenda of the United Nations Organisation is "The new European consensus on development of 'our world, our dignity, our future".
-The document highlights that "the EU and its Member States will integrate the respect of human rights, democracy, the rule of law and gender equality into their political dialogue" and that "sustainable development requires a holistic and cross-sector policy approach and is ultimately an issue of governance which needs to be pursued in partnership with all stakeholders and on all levels" Accordingly, the topics mostly addressed at this particular MARINA workshop and related to The United Nations Sustainable Development Goals such as:
+The document highlights that "the EU and its Member States will integrate the respect of human rights, democracy, the rule of law and gender equality into their political dialogue" and that "sustainable development requires a holistic and cross-sector policy approach and is ultimately an issue of governance which needs to be pursued in partnership with all stakeholders and on all levels" Accordingly, the topics addressed at the MARINA workshops have been related to Sustainable Development Goals 4such as:

-- SD Goal 1: End poverty in all its forms everywhere; - SD Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all; - SD Goal 6: Ensure availability and sustainable management of water and sanitation for all; - SD Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all; - SD Goal 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all; - SD Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation; - SD Goal 11: Make cities and human settlements safe, resilient and sustainable; - SD Goal 12: Ensure sustainable consumption and production patterns; - SD Goal 13: Take urgent action to combat climate change and its impacts; - SD Goal 14: Conserve and sustainably use the oceans, seas and marine resources; - SD Goal 17: Strengthen means of implementation and revitalise the global partnership for sustainable development.
+- SD Goal 1: End poverty in all its forms everywhere; - SD Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all: - SD Goal 6: Ensure availability and sustainable management of water and sanitation for all; - SD Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all; - SD Goal 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all; - SD Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation; - SD Goal 11: Make cities and human settlements safe, resilient and sustainable; - SD Goal 12: Ensure sustainable consumption and production patterns; - SD Goal 13: Take urgent action to combat climate change and its impacts; - SD Goal 14: Conserve and sustainably use the oceans, seas and marine resources; - SD Goal 17: Strengthen means of implementation and revitalise the global partnership for sustainable development.

-The choice of the workshop marine topic
+4.4 The choice of the workshop marine topic